data-integration-toolkit/ditk/text/embedding/word2vec/Datasets/README.md

   - SICK
   - SemEval
   - Cornell Reviews Dataset
- - input.txt : It is the input to the predict_embedding() method.
+ - input.txt : Consists of a list of words that can be given to the predict_embedding() method